 Veggie Heroes is a vegan all-you-can-eat restaurant which serves mainly Indian and Lebanese food.
 Luckily for us, it was located right around the corner from our hotel.
-Although there are two Veggie Heroes restaurants in Copenhagen; one in Vesterbro, and the other in Østerbro.
+There are two Veggie Heroes restaurants in Copenhagen; one in Vesterbro, and the other in Østerbro.

 We were a little confused at first when some dishes were labelled as “chicken” and other types of meat.
-But the waiter told us that all the meat substitutes were made from soy so everything was vegan.
+When we asked, the waiter told us that all the meat substitutes were actually made from soy, so everything was vegan.

-Souls is quite a well known vegan restaurant in Copenhagen, and for good reason.
-It’s slogan: “Eat Like You Give A Fork” gives a clear indication of their ethics and direction as a restaurant.
+Souls are quite a well known vegan restaurant in Copenhagen, and for good reason.
+Their slogan: “Eat Like You Give A Fork” gives a clear indication of their ethics and direction as a restaurant.

 We both went for the Soul burger, and I have to say it’s one of the best burgers I’ve ever had – vegan or otherwise.
-By the time we sat down to eat I was absolutely starving, so I couldn’t even think about getting decent photos of my food before I threw it down my throat!
-They also offer gorgeous breakfast and lunches too, so if you have a bigger budget I’d seriously consider going here at a different time of day.
+By the time we sat down to eat I was absolutely starving, so I couldn’t even think about getting decent photos of my food before I literally shovelled it down my throat as though my life depended on it.
+They also offer breakfast and lunches too, so if you have a bigger budget I’d seriously consider going here at a different time of day too.

 Self Catering & Other Options

 If you’re staying in self-catering accommodation in Copenhagen and find yourself wanting to stay in and cook as opposed to eating out, there are plenty of shops and health food stores around the city.
-A great website and app for finding vegan and vegetarian food stores is Happy Cow.
-You can set filters as to what kind of food you’re looking for, such as vegan, vegetarian, gluten free etc. And it will show the location, price guide, and other people’s reviews.
-There is also a Happy Cow app so you can check for nearby places on the go.
+Happy Cow. is a great website and app for finding shops and health stores that cater to a vegan in Copenhagen.
+You can set filters as to what kind of food you’re looking for, such as vegan, vegetarian, gluten-free etc. And it will show the location, price guide, and other people’s reviews.
+There’s also a Happy Cow app so you can check for nearby places on the go.